-Each year we hold three named lectures in honour of key figures in Wolfson's history the Ronald Syme Lecture, the Wolfson Haldane Lecture, and the Berlin Lecture.
+Each year we hold four named lectures in honour of key figures in Wolfson's past and present: the Sarfraz Pakistan Lecture, the Ronald Syme Lecture, the Wolfson Haldane Lecture, and the Berlin Lecture.
 We hold other lecture series throughout the year.
 To find out more about when our next annual lecture is happening, please see our Calendar of Events.

 The President's seminars